kovac031/DevQuestionsAndAnswers_CSharp/README.md

 Classes either contain methods/functions that are executed in the program/app or serve as structure templates for objects.

 Objects are instances of the latter type of classes.
+Objects are entities, anything I want to store or process data about.

 ```C#
 public class Person